Visiting 4th Year Students

 Prerequisites: Completion of third year required Surgery clerkship, third year medical student standing

-This is a full-time, four week clerkship at Seattle’s Veterans Administration Hospital.
+This is a full-time, four week clerkship at Seattle VA Medical Center.
 It is structured to provide a basic education in the fundamentals of the musculoskeletal system.
 Heavy emphasis is placed on the reconstructive alternatives in the treatment of degenerative joint diseases.
-Students must be registered 8-12 weeks before their rotation begins to apply for a VA badge/be fully credentialed.
-No students are allowed to rotate at the VA without a VA badge.
+Students must be fully registered at least 12 weeks before their rotation begins to apply for a VA badge and be fully credentialed.
+This means applications need to be submitted on VSLO well before the 12-week mark to be considered.
+A real ID or passport is required for credentialing.
+Taking call is required.

 Clerkship Offered AWSpS – 4 Weeks